Advertiser disclosure

 Make lasting connections

 College is a great place to make professional connections that can prove very useful in the job market.
 Oftentimes, the relationships you create with faculty and classmates during college can help you land a job after graduation.
-According to a 2015 study by Pew Research Center, 45% of recent job seekers indicated that personal or professional contacts were the most important resource they utilized in their last search for employment.
+Some surveys indicate that networking is responsible for up to 70 to 80% of job placements

 And of course, professional connections aren’t the only relationships you will create during college.
 The friendships you form during your college years are very strong and can last a lifetime.
 And who knows?
 You may even meet your future spouse in college.
 According to a Facebook study, around 28% of married couples meet in college.